Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/20-sec-instant-replay.md

 Copy the `Import Code` and paste it into the `Import String`.
 ![20-sec-instant-replay.png](/extensions/20-sec-instant-replay/images/20-sec-instant-replay.png)

-Make sure to follow his [video](https://youtu.be/NuWKrpNCE1k) for setting up OBS at least with `Nested scenes` & `Dynamic Delay Filter`.
+You can follow Nutty's [video](https://youtu.be/NuWKrpNCE1k) for setting up OBS at least with `Nested scenes` & `Dynamic Delay Filter`.
 Whole effect takes about `8GB of your RAM`, so be aware of that.

 Also, make sure to check all `Sub-Actions` that they are pointing at your OBS scenes, filters and sound files.